niemopen/niem-naming-design-rules/ndr6src.md

 The set of NIEM data components is a collection of data representations for real-world objects and concepts, along with their associated properties and relationships.
 Thus, names for these components would consist of the terms (words) for object classes or that describe object classes, their characteristic properties, subparts, and relationships.

-**Rule 7-29 (CMF,XSD)(Constraint):** Except as specified elsewhere in this document, the name of a property object MUST be formed by the composition of object class qualifier terms, object class term, proprety qualifier terms, property term, representation qualifier terms, and representation term, as detailed in Annex A of [[ISO 11179-5]](#ref).
+**Rule 7-31 (CMF,XSD)(Constraint):** Property name follows ISO 11179-5 pattern || Except as specified elsewhere in this document, the name of a property object MUST be formed by the composition of object class qualifier terms, object class term, proprety qualifier terms, property term, representation qualifier terms, and representation term, as detailed in Annex A of [[ISO 11179-5]](#ref).
 (N5R 7-5,10-57)

 For example, the NIEM component name `AircraftFuselageColorCode` is composed of the following: